danplotkin/image_captioning_with_scst/README.md

 * Decay LR by 0.5 after first epoch.

 #### Loss Function and Rewards
 * We use METEOR score as our non-differentiable reward function.
+We aim to maximize reward by minimizing the loss function with the following gradient computation:

 $$\nabla_{\theta} L(\theta) = - \mathbb{E}{w^s \sim p{\theta}} \left[ (r(w^s) - b) \nabla_{\theta} \log p_{\theta}(w^s) \right]$$

 #### Hardware